learnbin.net nav logo

 What is an Equilibrium System?

 When the rate of formation of a component in a system is equal to the rate of consumption of that component, the system is said to be in a steady state.
-Here, macroscopic properties are not changed with time.
+Here, macroscopic properties do not change with time.
 The properties measured considering the system as a whole, are called macroscopic properties.
 Let’s consider a few steady systems,

 • Considering a uniformly burning candle, the reason why the properties of the flame remain unchanged is that the rates of the materials entering and leaving it are the same.